 Italy has many churches, and all of them are beautiful and full of spectacular works of art.
 The main church of the city is referred as Il Duomo, but you will find churches that are named Basilica, Chiesa or Cattedrale, depending on their size and importance.

 The Church of Santa Maria di Loreto is a beautiful church located in Piazza Venezia, in Rome, close to the Trajan’s Column and the Forum of Trajan.
-SHORT HISTORY In 1500, the Congregazione dei Fornai (Congregation of Bakers) obtained from Pope Alexander VI a small chapel, that was demolished to build the current church.
+SHORT HISTORY In 1500, the Congregation of Bakers (Congregazione dei Fornai) obtained from Pope Alexander VI a small chapel, which was demolished to build the current church.
 The works, based on a project by Antonio da Sangallo the Younger, were started in 1507.
 The dome of the church was built by Giacomo del Duca in 1582.
-In the 19th century, the church was restored by Luca Carimini, and completed with a presbytery by Giuseppe Sacconi, the architect of the National Monument to Victor Emmanuel II.
-ART AND ARCHITECTURE The architecture is characterized by pilasters in travertine that stand out on the brick walls, and is notable for the beauty of its proportions.
+In the 19th century, the church was restored by Luca Carimini, and completed with a presbytery by Giuseppe Sacconi, the architect of the nearby National Monument to Victor Emmanuel II.
+ART AND ARCHITECTURE The architecture of the church is characterized by pilasters in travertine that stand out on the brick walls, and is notable for the beauty of its proportions.
 The project is characterized by simple overlapping volumes – the body of the church with a square plan, surmounted by the octagonal volume of the drum, on which is placed the dome.
 At the top of the dome, we can find the lantern, with a very elaborate shape.
-The interior is octagonal in shape, with four chapels, and the Read more [...]
+The interior is octagonal in shape, with Read more [...]

-The Basilica of Santa Maria in Aracoeli is a church located on the Campidoglio (Capitoline Hill), in Rome, known for housing relics belonging to Saint Helena, mother of Emperor Constantine.
-SHORT HISTORY A first church was built here in the 6th century, on the ruins of a Temple dedicated to Juno Moneta.
+The Basilica of Santa Maria in Aracoeli is a church located on the Capitoline Hill, in Rome, known for housing the relics of Saint Helena, mother of emperor Constantine the Great.
+SHORT HISTORY A first church was built on this site in the 6th century, on the ruins of a Temple dedicated to Juno Moneta.
 In the 9th century, the church was taken over by the papacy.
 Near the end of the 12th century, Palazzo Senatorio (Senatorial Palace) was built on the Capitoline Hill, and the area started to develop.
-In 1250, the Pope Innocent IV granted the ownership of the church to the Franciscan Order.
-The Franciscans restored the church, giving it the current Romanesque-Gothic appearance.
+In 1250, Pope Innocent IV granted the ownership of the church to the Franciscan Order.
+The Franciscans restored the church, giving it its current Romanesque-Gothic appearance.
 The imposing marble staircase was built in 1348, as a vow to the Virgin, to put an end to the plague that raged throughout Europe.
 During the occupation of Rome, in 1797, the French took possession of the hill, killing the Franciscan friars and reducing the church to a stable.
-The restorations of the church began as early as 1799, the little temple of Saint Helena was rebuilt in 1833, and the new organ of the choir was inaugurated in 1848.
-With the Unification of Read more [...]
+The restorations of the church began as early as 1799, the small Temple of Saint Helena was rebuilt in 1833, and the new organ of the choir was inaugurated in 1848.
+With the Read more [...]